A Second Look at Third Party Selling

 - Can DTC & marketplace selling be a way we “test and learn” with new products and flavors?

-- Can we use special value-add / seasonal offerings to encourage brand awareness and interest on marketplaces?
+- Can we use unique value-add / seasonal offerings to encourage brand awareness and interest on marketplaces?

 - How will we communicate our approach & activities to other interested retailers?

-Marketplace selling is big and isn’t going anywhere – you can choose to ignore it or treat it as a nuisance but why not make it work for you instead?
-For many brands looking to grow your Amazon business, it could soon become your only option - start learning today!
+Marketplace selling is significant and isn’t going anywhere – you can ignore it or treat it as a nuisance, but why not make it work for you instead?
+It could soon become your only option for many brands looking to grow their Amazon business - start learning today!